-FI lessons are normally 50-55 minutes, but your first lesson will be longer, usually about 90 minutes.
-Sometimes for pedagogical purposes after your first lesson, I may want to work with you longer than 50-55 minutes.
+FI lessons are normally around 55 minutes, but your first lesson will be longer, usually about 90 minutes.
+Sometimes for pedagogical purposes after your first lesson, I may want to work with you longer than 55 minutes.
 I’ll ask if it’s OK to go over the hour.
 There is no charge for this extra time.

 You can wear anything comfortable to move in.
 FI lessons are done fully-clothed, with shoes, belts, and glasses removed.
 Please avoid wearing skirts, jeans, or anything restrictive or with bulky belt loops.
 If you’re coming from work, something professional but soft is just fine for our movement needs.

-The first appointment (90 minutes) is $140.
-All subsequent lesson fees are based on my sliding scale, from $80-$120 for an hour lesson.
+The first appointment (90 minutes) is $150.
+Subsequent lessons (55 minutes) are $120.
 I accept personal checks (made out to Twin Cities Feldenkrais or Nick Strauss-Klein) or cash.
 I don’t accept credit cards directly, though you may pay through Paypal.com.
 You can send a Paypal payment to me at firstname.lastname@example.org (electronic payments are expected before your lesson time).
-Please consider the 3% fee I pay for this service when you set your rate on my sliding scale.

 Cancellation policy: Except in cases of emergency, you are responsible for the full lesson fee for appointments broken or cancelled without 24-hours’ advance notice.